pattern-lab/patternlab-php/README.md

 * paths should be related to the PatterLab root folder (where `/config`, `/core` and `/extras` folders are placed).
 * if a path doesn't exists, all levels will be fully created during the first run
 * since paths are now configurable and created automatically, the original `/source` and `/public` folders were removed from the project root
+* both directories could be even outside the PatternLab root folder

-So, for example, these are now quite possible settings in `config.ini.default` for paths:
+For example, these are now quite possible settings in `config.ini.default` for paths:

 `sourceDir = "some/long/path/to/source"`

-`publicDir = "../../../path/could/go/even/outside/patterlab/directory"` (yes, both directories could be even outside the PatternLab root folder)
+`publicDir = "../../../path/could/go/even/outside/patterlab/directory"`

 P.S.
 Yes, I noticed that in the original `dev` branch some major changes have been done to make these paths configurable, but the last commits were made about a year ago and this work doesn't seemed to be finished.
 That's why I decided to implement this functionality in a pretty simple way, without huge refactoring of the code.
 Hope this will allow the community to use PatternLab in a much more flexible way.
 And of course many thanks to Dave Olsen and all other contributors for this wonderful tool :))